Man dies following weekend stabbing in Co Tyrone

 He later died from his injuries.

-Prior to Mr Browne’s death, police had made three arrests in the investigation.

-Two men, aged 27 and 28 years, remained in police custody on Monday evening.
+Meanwhile two men, both aged 28, arrested previously remained in police custody on Monday evening.

-A 27-year-old man has since been released on bail pending further inquiries.

 A police spokesperson issued an appeal for witnesses to come forward.